Majorana bound states in a superconducting Rashba nanowire in the presence of antiferromagnetic order: Introduction

 However, state of the art experiments also allow one to create inhomogeneous periodic magnetic fields.
 For example, carbon nanotubes coupled to an antiferromagnetic substrate~\cite{desjardins.contamin.19} lead to a {\it synthetic magnetic field}~\cite{yazdani.19}.
 Similar solutions were proposed theoretically in the form of nanomagnets~\cite{klinovaja.stano.12,kjaergaard.wolms.12,klinovaja.loss.13}, which have also been executed experimentally with an arrangement of alternating magnetization~\cite{maurer.gamble.18,sapkota.eley.19,kornich.vavilov.19}.
 Just like in the case of the magnetic moments with helical order~\cite{braunecker.simon.13,klinovaja.stano.13,vazifeh.franz.13,braunecker.simon.15}, this magnetic field can be the source of an effective spin--orbit coupling.
 Another possibility consists of magnetic nanopillars producing magnetic textures, which can be tuned by passing currents~\cite{zhou.mohanta.19}.
 Similar types of architecture based on magnetic tunnel junctions can be used to perform braiding operations~\cite{matosabiague.shabani.17}.
 Last, but not least, coupling a nanowire to a magnetic Co/Pt-multilayer~\cite{mohanta.zhou.19} can achieve a similar goal.

 New perspectives for a system with antiferromagnetic (AFM) order were brought about by recent progress in experimental techniques allowing for the preparation of atomic chains~\cite{kim.palaciomorales.18}.
-In such a case a self-organized spin helix order~\cite{braunecker.simon.13,klinovaja.stano.13,vazifeh.franz.13} can be stabilized via the Ruderman--Kittel--Kasuya--Yosida (RKKY) mechanism~\cite{zhou.wiebe.10,meznel.mokrousov.12,hermenau.brinker.19}.
-The AFM order was observed experimentally in sufficiently short Fe chains~\cite{loth.baumann.12,yan.malavolti.17}.
-Moreover, the proximity effect can relay the AFM order to the nanowire, e.g.~by contact with a strong AFM system (cf. Fig.~\ref{fig.schemat}).
+In such a case a self-organized spin helix order~\cite{braunecker.simon.13,klinovaja.stano.13,vazifeh.franz.13} can be stabilized via the Ruderman--Kittel--Kasuya--Yosida (RKKY) mechanism~\cite{zhou.wiebe.10,hermenau.brinker.19,meznel.mokrousov.12}.
+Moreover, ideal monoatomic chains can be crafted with atoms one-by-one~\cite{kamlapure.corrnils.18}, which allows for the existence of various types of magnetic order in the chain~\cite{meznel.mokrousov.12,steinbrecher.rausch.18,schneider.brinker.20}.
+For example, AFM order was observed experimentally in sufficiently short Fe chains~\cite{loth.baumann.12,yan.malavolti.17,schneider.brinker.20} [c.f.~Fig.~\ref{fig.schemat}(b)].
+Additionally, the proximity effect can relay the AFM order to the nanowire, e.g.~by contact with a strong AFM system [cf. Fig.~\ref{fig.schemat}(a)].
 Strong antiferromagnets such as YbCo$_{2}$Si$_{2}$~\cite{pedrero.brando.10}, VBr$_{3}$~\cite{kong.guo.19}, Mn$_{2}$C~\cite{hu.wu.16}, NiPS$_{3}$~\cite{kim.lim.19}, or most promisingly V$_{5}$S$_{8}$~\cite{nakanishi.yoshimura.00,hardy.yuan.16}, can be good candidates for the substrate in the investigated system.
-In such a case, tuning of the topological phase can emerge due the external magnetic field without destroying the AFM order in the substrate.
+In such a case, topological phase can emerge due to the tuning of the external magnetic field, without destroying the AFM order in the substrate.

-In the case of a semiconducting--superconducting hybrid nanowire, the non-trivial topological phase is expected when the Fermi level is located near the bottom of the band.
-Otherwise too large a magnetic field is required.
+In the case of a semiconducting--superconducting hybrid nanowire, the non trivial topological phase is expected when the Fermi level is located near the bottom of the band.
+Otherwise, a too large magnetic field is required.
 As a result, the MBS is strongly restricted to the case of a low density of particles in the system.
 Contrary to this, we discuss a scenario for MBS in the nearly--half--filled case.
-Moreover, contrary to most previous studies, we show the presence of MBS without any \emph{additional} external magnetic field applied~\cite{heimes.kotetes.14,heimes.mendler.15}, but instead only due to the AFM order.
+The presence of MBS without any \emph{additional} external magnetic field applied, but instead only due to the AFM order, which we demonstrate here, has previously received only scant attention, see for example Refs.~\cite{heimes.kotetes.14} and \cite{heimes.mendler.15}.